Sara’s Crested Butte Summer Bucket List

-Since I moved to Colorado 5 years ago, Crested Butte and the Gunnison Valley has quickly become my favorite area of the state.
+Since I moved to Colorado, Crested Butte and the Gunnison Valley has quickly become my favorite area of the state.
 I’ve had some incredible days here the past couple of summers (and winters!) but as I thought about what I wanted to do this summer, I realized I’ve barely scratched the surface.
 Previous injuries have prohibited me from enjoying The Home of Mountain Biking on a bike, but they won’t stop me from tackling the items on my summer bucket list.

 West Elk Loop Drive

 This is one of the best scenic drives in the state… weaving through the aspens on Kebler Pass and past the Black Canyon of the Gunnison National Park.
 I’ve driven parts of it, but this summer I’d like to complete the loop and stop off in areas that I missed.
 Touring the Yule Marble Quarry in the town of Marble is on the list.
 This quarry became the largest of its kind in the world in the early 1900s and marble was sourced here for the Lincoln Memorial and the Tomb of the Unknown Soldier (who doesn’t love a good history lesson?!).

 Black Canyon of the Gunnison National Park

 With easy access from the West Elk Loop drive, this canyon that was carved by the Gunnison River starting about 30 million years ago is a must-see.
 At its narrowest point, it’s a mere 40 feet wide at the river and its steepest part in the Black, the river drops 240 feet per mile.
 I’ll be sure to stop by the South Rim Visitor center to view a short film about the history of the canyon and then I’ll hike along the North or South Rim.